kelbudiul/mctg/README.md

 So she was considering in her own mind (as well as she could, for the hot day made her feel very sleepy and stupid), whether the pleasure of making a daisy-chain would be worth the trouble of getting up and picking the daisies, when suddenly a White Rabbit with pink eyes ran close by her.
 ```

-## Contributing

-Contributions to improve the project are welcome.
-Please feel free to submit issues or pull requests.

-## License

-[Specify your chosen license here]

 ## Acknowledgments

 - This project demonstrates the effective integration of Go and Python in a text generation application.